 Modular homes can be built from the standard range, or easily customised to suit your exact requirements.

 Kit homes are generally less flexible with design and customisation.
-It is possible to make certain alterations if needed, but you will be limited with your options.
+It is possible to make certain alterations if needed, but you may be limited with your options.

 2. Costs and Inclusions

 When comparing the price of modular and kit homes, it’s important to look at the overall cost of the project.
-While kit homes are often available at a lower purchase price, you are only paying for the house itself.
+While kit homes are often available at a lower purchase price, you are only paying for the materials alone.

 You’ll have a clear picture from the start about the total cost of your project, without the worry of extra expenses popping up.